-Pop-off satellite tags were also deployed on 43 sablefish throughout the geographic range of the summer 2012 AFSC longline survey to study daily and large-scale movements.
-These tags were programmed to release from the fish on 1 January 2013 and 1 February 2013, in hopes of determining spawning locations and ultimately areas which may be used to help assess recruitment.
+Pop-off satellite tags were also deployed on 43 sablefish throughout the geographic range of the 2012 AFSC longline survey to study daily and large-scale movements.
+These tags were programmed to release from the fish 1 January 2013 and 1 February 2013, in hopes of determining spawning locations and ultimately areas which may be used to help assess recruitment.
 Data from these tags will also provide an improved picture of the daily movements and behavior patterns of sablefish.
-Approximately half of the tags successfully released from the fish on their respective dates and have been transmitting data successfully via satellite.
-With just 1 year of data acquired and still in the early stages of analysis of the data received, it is too early to determine if there is a directed movement by sablefish for spawning purposes.
-However, having the release location of the tag and the pop-off location (location of the fish when the tag released) has provided great insight into (relatively) short-term and winter behavior of sablefish.
-In the approximate 6-month period, movement has ranged from less than 5 km to a Gulf crossing from the WGOA to the EGOA.
+Approximately half of the tags were successful releasing from the fish on their respective dates, and have been successfully transmitting data via satellite.
+With just one year of data acquired and still in the early stages of analysis of the data that has been received, it is still too early to determine if there is a directed movement by sablefish for spawning purposes.
+However, just having the release location of the tag and the pop-off location (location of the fish when the tag released) has provided great insight into (relatively) short-term and winter behavior of sablefish.
+Movement has ranged from < 5 km in the approximate 6 month period to a Gulf crossing from the WGOA to the EGOA.